sanahsuri/sanahsuri.github.io/index.markdown

 ![Image](images/picture.jpg){: width="250"}

 I am a PhD candidate in Mathematics at Washington Univeristy in St. Louis, currently in my fifth and final year.
-My research interests lie in structure preserving numerical integration and machine learning.
-Visit the research tab to learn more about my projects!
+My advisor is Dr. Ari Stern and my research interests lie in structure preserving numerical integration and machine learning.